evert/evert.github.com/_posts/2016/2016-05-28-blogging-for-10-years.md

 Technology wise I've gone from a custom solution, to [Habari][2], eventually landing on [Github Pages][3] + [Disqus][4].
 Disqus has become more and more social media and less 'comment box' and they added some dark patterns, so if you have a different recommendation I'd love to hear it!
 Especially if I can import from Disqus.
+But I love Github pages (except when they upgrade jekyll and throw non-descript errors).
+The static markdown approach to blogging makes so much sense, but I miss scheduling posts in the future.

-Since this year this blog is also running on HTTPS via the HTTPi/2 protocol.
+Since this year this blog is also running on HTTPS via the HTTP/2 protocol.
 You gotta practise what you preach after all!
 This is provided via [Cloudflare][5], which is a nice service and free if your needs are simple.